peterkuma/pst/README.md

 Relative to JSON, PST is simpler, while supporting much of its features.
 PST aims to be human and machine readable, and suitable for command-line argument formatting, standard input/output and configuration file formatting.
-PST is smilar to YAML, but supporing one-line expressions (indentation does not matter).
+PST is similar to YAML, but supporting one-line expressions (indentation does not matter).

 Implementations of PST as a command-line program and a Python 3 function